There are 88 Juvenile Courts in the state of Ohio, one for every county.

 Jurisdiction is extended to children ages birth to eighteen years of age (disabled youth enjoy extended jurisdiction) who are either legal residents of Geauga County, or have allegedly committed an offense within Geauga County.
 Although jurisdiction in matters of delinquency can extend until a youth’s 21st birthday, the delinquent act MUST have been committed prior to the youth’s eighteenth birthday.

-The Geauga County Juvenile Court consists of one Judge (Timothy J. Grendell), one Magistrate, the Court Administrator (Kim Laurie), one Constable (John Ralph), clerical and administrative staff, and a Probation Department.
+The Geauga County Juvenile Court consists of one Judge (Timothy J. Grendell), Magistrate (Abbey King), the Court Administrator (Kim Laurie), one Constable (John Ralph), clerical and administrative staff, and a Probation Department.

 - INTAKE SERVICES